What is the Family and Medical Leave Act?

-If an instructional employee requests FMLA leave and intends to return to work during the last three weeks of the semester, the Department of Human Resources may require the employee to continue taking leave to the end of the semester as provided for in the FMLA regulations.
+If an instructional employee requests FML and intends to return to work during the last three weeks of the semester, the Department of Human Resources may require the employee to continue taking leave to the end of the semester as provided for in the FMLA regulations.

-How does the employee give notice of their intent to take FMLA leave ?
+How does the employee give notice of their intent to take FML?

-An employee requesting an FMLA leave must, as soon as practicable, notify the Department of Human Resources of such request, in writing on forms available from the Department.
-If the need for the FMLA leave is foreseeable, the employee must provide written notice at least 30 days in advance of the beginning of the leave.
+An employee requesting FML must, as soon as practicable, notify the Department of Human Resources of such request, in writing on forms available from the Department.
+If the need for the FML is foreseeable, the employee must provide written notice at least 30 days in advance of the beginning of the leave.